payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft_pureansible/docs/ansible_tower_walkthrough.rst

 - Playbook - 'bigip_configure_network.yml'

-Rest all of the paramters same as before
+Rest all of the parameters same as before

 |